Lenovo Laptop

 Clean the cooling fan with a brush.

-Remove old glues from the CPU and GPU.
+Remove old thermal grease from the CPU and GPU.

-Apply for new glues on the CPU and GPU.
+Apply new thermal grease to the CPU and GPU.

 Related Articles